Skip to main content

 For the European local events (Type I and II) the activities must take place in each EU Member State or third country associated to the Programme involved in the Not-for-profit European Sport Event.

-For the European-wide event, the activities must take place in the EU Member State or third country associated to the Programme of the applicant organisation involved in the Not-for-profit European Sport Event.
+For the European-wide event, the activities must take place in the country of establishment of the applicant organisation.

 Duration of project

-The duration must be chosen at application stage (projects should normally last 12 or 18 months), based on the objective of the project and on the type of activities foreseen over time.
-Extensions are possible, if duly justified and through an amendment.
+Pprojects should normally last 12 or 18 months, based on the objective of the project and on the type of activities foreseen over time.
+Extensions are possible, if duly justified and through an amendment of the grant agreement.

 Where to apply?